Weak Uniqueness for the Stochastic Heat Equation Driven by a Multiplicative Stable Noise: A Gr o nwall-type Lemma

-where $c_1(t) = c + c \frac{t^{1-\gamma}}{1-\gamma}$ and $c'_1 = B(1-\gamma, 1-\gamma)$ with $B$ here denoting the Beta function.
+where $c_1(t) = ct^{-\theta} + c^2 B(1-\gamma, 1- \theta)\, t^{1-\gamma - \theta} $ and $c'_1 = c^2 B(1-\gamma, 1-\gamma)$ with $B$ here denoting the Beta function.
 Again applying \eqref{eq:gronwall_hyp} to \eqref{eq:gronwall_1} we have

-where $c_2(t) = c_1(t) + c'_1 \frac{t^{2-2\gamma}}{2-2\gamma}$ and $c'_2 = c'_1 B(1-\gamma, 2-2\gamma)$.
+where $c_2(t) = c_1(t) + c'_1 c B(2-2\gamma, 1- \theta) \, t^{2-2\gamma - \theta} $ and $c'_2 = c'_1 c B(1-\gamma, 2-2\gamma)$.
 Continuing this process for $k$ steps we get,

 where the last step is obtained by our assumption on $k$.
-Note that $c_k(t)$ is an increasing function of $t$.
 Also note that $f$ is non-negative and integrable on $[0,T]$ by hypothesis.
-Therefore we can apply the standard Gr\"{o}nwall's inequality (see \cite[Appendix B2]{evans10}) and have,
+Therefore we can apply the standard Gr\"{o}nwall's inequality from Lemma \ref{lem:gronwall_0} and have,